7 Things Online Writing Clients Need to Hear before Hiring You

-What if you could tell those clients exactly what they need to hear before they’ve even realised they want to hear it?
-Would it save you heaps of time?
+But what if you could tell those clients exactly what they need to hear before they’ve even realised they want to hear it?

-Look, a client's reluctance to hire you isn’t really their fault.
-There’re a lot of untrustworthy people online.
-Nobody likes to lose money or look bad in front of their boss, and your online writing clients are no different.
+It's important to understand that a client's reluctance to hire you isn’t really their (or your) fault.
+There are a lot of. . . untrustworthy people online.
+Nobody likes to lose money or look bad in front of their boss.

-1. I can take care of everything for you
+1. I can take care of that for you

-It almost goes without saying that potential online writing clients will want to see proof that you’re experienced in this arena (and your niche if applicable) and that you know what you’re doing.
+It almost goes without saying that potential online writing clients will want to see proof that you can do what you say you can.

 Not much online writing work to show off?
-If you’re yet to build up an online portfolio, download my free eBook here: How to Build a Solid Reputation as a Freelance Writer Online… Without a Website.
+If you’re yet to build up an online portfolio, download my free eBook to learn how to build a writing portfollio from scratch.

 3. How do you normally approach that?
 Why is that?
 When do you usually do that?

-Asking questions is not a sign of naivety – it’s a sign that you’re a professional writer who knows the way things work out there in the online world.
-You need to understand each facet of a potential client’s business, marketing goals, existing strategies… and so on.
+Asking questions is not a sign of naivety – it’s a sign that you’re a professional writer who knows how things work out there in the online world.

-Ask for clarity on anything that isn’t 100% clear – your client will thank you for it in the long-run, plus people like talking about themselves and their job role or small business!
+Ask for clarity on anything that isn’t 100% clear.
+Your client will thank you for it in the long-run.
+(Plus people like talking about themselves and what they're looking to achieve!)

 4. I’ll have that to you by this date

-Once you know all the details of a project or ongoing work, let prospective clients know exactly how long it will take you to complete it and – if they haven’t already specified – exactly when you can deliver.
+Once you know all the details of a project or ongoing work, let prospective clients know exactly how long it will take you to complete, and – if they haven’t already specified – exactly when you can deliver.

-Some clients may need guidance in terms of what’s possible in a certain timeframe – particularly if they’re only just implementing a new blogging strategy for their business.
+Some clients may need guidance in terms of what’s possible in a certain timeframe – particularly if they’re only just implementing a new content strategy for their business.

-Nothing screams “writer desperate for work at any price” than a wide open schedule.
-Respect your own time and your (good) online writing clients will respect it too.
+Nothing screams 'writer desperate for work at any price' than a wide open schedule.
+Respect your own time and (good) online writing clients will respect it too.